 In Colorado, charter schools receive the same amount of state per-pupil revenue (PPR) as traditional public schools.
-However, 5 to 15 percent of that revenue may be charged back by a school district for administrative costs depending on district size.
+However, some of that revenue may be charged back by a school district for central administrative costs associated with services provided to the school.
+Districts with ernollments under 500 students can withhold up to 15 percent of the PPR while those with more than 500 students can withhold up to 5 percent.
+Charter schools will often purchase other services, such as for instance sanitation, from their authorizing districts.
+Additionally, charter schools can be charged for direct services associated with school oversight, these services may include, for example, contract negotiations.
 Charters also receive some money for capital needs through the Charter School Capital Construction Fund.
-For more information on how charters schools are funded, refer to the Colorado Department of Education's "Understanding Colorado School Finance and Categorical Program Funding" brochure.
+For more information on how charters schools are funded, refer to the Colorado Department of Education's Understanding Colorado School Finance and Categorical Program Funding brochure.